Welcome to the St. Thomas School of Social Work!

 I am extremely proud of our School’s national reputation of excellence.
-The School of Social Work is ranked in the top 25 percent nationally by U.S. News & World Report.
-Our alumni network includes over 3000 BSW and MSW graduates, many of whom remain active as field instructors and on research paper committees, as well as attend our professional development institutes and special Upcoming Events to stay connected and continue their life-long learning.
+The School of Social Work is ranked in the top third nationally by U.S. News & World Report.
+Our alumni network includes well-over 3000 BSW and MSW graduates, many of whom remain active as field instructors and on research paper committees, as well as attend our professional development Institutes and special Upcoming Events to stay connected and continue their life-long learning.

 We are delighted that you are considering a career as a social work practitioner.
 We hope you join us!